hankertrix/SgSL-Sign-Bank/src/pages/resources/definitions.md

 with the head tilted slightly backwards, and the body leaning towards the respondent.

+## Dominant hand

+The dominant hand is the hand that you will naturally use more often.
+It will be your right hand if you are right-handed, and your left hand if you are left-handed.

 ## Signing area

 The signing area refers to the area from the top of your head